-When you complete your primary or post-primary teacher education qualification, it is extremely important that you complete your NQT application promptly in order to maintain your registration and to ensure you are registered as a qualified teacher under Route 1 Primary or Route 2 Post-primary.
+When you complete your primary or post-primary teacher education qualification, it is extremely important that you complete your NQT application promptly in order to maintain your registration and to ensure you are registered as a qualified teacher under Route 1 - Primary or Route 2 -Post-primary.
+When you have registered under either Route 1 - Primary or Route 2 - Post-primary, you can then apply to complete Droichead, the Council's integrated professional induction process.

-When you have registered under either Route 1 - Primary or Route 2 Post-primary, you can then apply to complete Droichead, the Council's integrated professional induction process.
+When you have registered under either Route 1 - Primary or Route 2 - Post-primary, you can then apply to complete Droichead, the Council's integrated professional induction process.